← Back to blog · Therapy Approaches

 In sessions, the idea is that change comes not from being told what to do, but from being deeply understood, fully accepted, and authentically seen.
 It emphasizes the relational quality between client and therapist — what’s happening in that connection is therapeutic in itself.

-How Does Client-Centered Therapy Work?
+How Does Person-Centered Therapy Work?

 Here’s how I like to explain it to people I work with: